 Kootenay Lake is part of the traditional territory of the Sinixt and Ktunaxa peoples.
 These native populations used the lake and river systems as part of their seasonal migration and trading routes.
 The culture and history of these peoples is captured on many sites.
 HelloBC tells the story well, detailing their European arrival, past and present activities and their ingenuity to make the land their home.

 For a deeper look at the lake and its people and its evolution we have captured A Brief History.
-If you are curious to discover more, of which there is plenty, please visit our state-of-the-art museum at Touchstones Nelson, it will take you on a journey back in time.
+If you are curious to discover more, of which there is plenty, please visit our state-of-the-art museum at The Nelson Museum, Archives & Gallery, it will take you on a journey back in time.

 Nelson Kootenay Lake Tourism